Walnut Canyon National Monument: History

 There are other ruins in the 20 by 10 mi area, but none are publicly accessible.
 Many more dwellings can be seen up close in the canyon just east of the Monument, although it is illegal to enter the canyon.

 Walnut Canyon was proclaimed a national monument on November 30, 1915, by President Woodrow Wilson to preserve the ancient cliff dwellings.
 It was transferred from the USDA Forest Service to the National Park Service on August 10, 1933.
 As with all historic areas administered by the National Park Service, the national monument was listed on the National Register of Historic Places on October 15, 1966.
 At Walnut Canyon, there are trails for tourists to get a close view of the dwellings.

+In 2016, Walnut Canyon NM, along with Sunset Crater Volcano National Monument and Wupatki National Monument, was designated an International Dark Sky Park by DarkSky International, in recognition of the quality of the star-filled night sky and commitment to reducing light pollution.